peoplewings/backend/README.md

       - "X-Auth-Token" is optional: if one valid is provided, the first names, last names and avatars will be the originals; otherwise, they will be faked (blurred)
       - "capacity", "startAge", "endAge", "language" and "type" parameters will always be passed in the uri, the rest are optional
       - "startDate" and "endDate" are in format yyyy-mm-dd
-      - "type" must be either "host" or "applicant"
+      - "type" must be either "Host" or "Applicant"
+      - seleccionar los dos sexos tiene el mismo efecto que no seleccionar ninguno => "gender" solo se enviara por parametro cuando uno y solo un sexo se ha seleccionado, y ha de valer o "Male" o "Female".

 ### List languages (Ezequiel):
   * Request: